lapsonwor/wala_test/README.md

 ## Backend requirements

-- Use `SQLite` as datasource to fetch data
+- Use `SQLite` or familiar DB as datasource to fetch data

-- Implement API using Python and `Flask` for frontend's need
+- Implement API using Python/Golang/Node for frontend's need

 ### Authentication